context-labs/autodoc/README.md

 $ doc q
 ```

 If this is your first time running `doc q`, you'll get a screen that prompts you to select which GPT models you have access to.
-Select whichever is appriopriate for your level of access.
+Select whichever is appropriate for your level of access.
 If you aren't sure, select the first option:

 <img src="https://raw.githubusercontent.com/context-labs/autodoc/master/assets/select-models.png" alt="Markdownify" width="60%" style="border-radius:24px;">